we-are-futureproof/johnreid-v1/docs/PROJECT_TRACKER.md

 # UMC Property Analysis Map - Project Tracker

 ## Project Overview
-A web application that overlays Qualified Census Tracts (QCT) and Difficult Development Areas (DDA) with United Methodist Church (UMC) locations, filters properties by land area, and incorporates Area Median Income (AMI) data from HUD for market targeting.
+A web application that overlays Qualified Census Tracts (QCT) and Difficult Development Areas (DDA) with United Methodist Church (UMC) locations, and incorporates Area Median Income (AMI) data from HUD for market targeting.

 ## Key Terms
 - **QCT**: Qualified Census Tract - Census tracts designated by HUD where 50% or more of households have incomes below 60% of the Area Median Gross Income